IBM/JTOpen/docs/INSTALL.md

 for example build declarations for Maven's `pom.xml` manifest file.
 Configuration text is also available for other build systems, including Gradle, SBT, Ivy, Grape, Leiningen, and Buildr.

 Several coordinates are published to Maven.
-See [File Information](#file-information) for information about Maven coordinates
+See [Download Information](#download-information) for information about Maven coordinates

 ## Download Information